 SentroWeb-DJ also provides audit trail & on-going monitoring services to the searches, and an add-on digitised CDD module – all important potenital mitigants in any investigations and proceedings.

 The On-going Monitoring feature on SentroWeb-DJ could trigger an alert shortly after Zhang is arrested to alert Kang & Tan to file an STR.
+Click here to learn more about how SentroWeb can enhance your AML process and schedule a free demo now.

 In the past three months, an average of one case a month relating to money-laundering, was charged in the Singapore Courts.
 This suggests the authorities are stepping up their AML oversight and enforcement efforts, along with higher regulations.
 This trend is likely to continue given the expected upcoming the FATF audit review for Singapore.